Singapore Photo Spots

 5. Raffles Hotel

-The iconic Raffles Hotel opened in 1887 and quickly became a Singaporean institution.
+The iconic Raffles Hotel first opened in 1887 and quickly became a Singaporean institution.
 It has hosted several prominent personalities like Charles Chaplin and Queen Elizabeth II.
 Its elegant ivory facade in colonial style fits perfectly with the tropical gardens making it a true Instagram-worthy place.
-Open to the public, with many shops and restaurants, the building’s arcade also offers lovely photo backgrounds.
+Open to the public, with many shops and restaurants, the building’s arcade also offers lovely Singapore Instagram spots.
 That’s where you’ll find many plaques with a bit of background on the hotel’s history and a souvenir shop with personalized merchandise.
 Fancy a drink?
 Visit the hotel’s Long Bar and order the legendary Singapore Sling, created at the hotel in 1915.
 Dress to impress. 👗

 Another example of colonial architecture is the impressive National Gallery of Singapore, less than a 10-minute walk from the hotel.
-The institution is housed in two old official buildings connected by a modern glass hall forming a stunning contrast of old and new.
+The institution is housed in two old official buildings that have been connected by a modern glass hall forming a stunning contrast of old and new.
 Soon-to-be-married couples flock to the grassland across the gallery for their wedding photo session.
 Even if you’re not getting married, you should do the same. 😉

 Photo: Flytographer in Singapore.
 Patricia and family celebrate a birthday in Singapore at the Raffles Hotel with a family photoshoot.